Easy Hollandaise Sauce Recipe

 How to Make Hollandaise Sauce

-- Separate the Eggs – add yolks to a small saucepan and save whites for another recipe.
+- Separate the Eggs – add yolks to a small non-reactive saucepan and save whites for another recipe.

 - Add water, lemon juice and dijon and whisk together until well combined.